woithook/A2C-Pytorch-implementations/README.md

 * `alg/` - Implementation of A2C and PG.
 * `model/` - Neural networks using for RL.
-* `utils.py` - Command utility methods to handle envs, optimizers and so on.
+* `utils.py` - Command utility methods to process envs, hand-craft optimizers and so on.